 Laboratory experiments show that corticosteroids reduce the production of anti-viral interferons (type I and III), increasing the replication of rhinovirus and influenza virus.
-(94-96) In contrast, other laboratory data show that corticosteroids and long acting bronchodilators can reduce the replication of coronaviruses including SARS-CoV-2.
-(97) These laboratory experiments suggesting a potential protective effect of ICS against COVID-19 have not been validated by clinical studies.
+(1521-1523) In contrast, other laboratory data show that corticosteroids and long acting bronchodilators can reduce the replication of coronaviruses including SARS-CoV-2.
+(1524) These laboratory experiments suggesting a potential protective effect of ICS against COVID-19 have not been validated by clinical studies.

-A systematic literature review identified no clinical studies in COPD patients concerning the relationship between ICS use and clinical outcomes with coronavirus infections including COVID-19, SARS and Middle East Respiratory Syndrome (MERS).
-A more recent study has shown ICS use in COPD was not protective and raised the possibility that it increased the risk of developing COVID-19 but the results are likely to be confounded by the indication for ICS. however the conclusions were again limited by similar confounding, lack of reporting of and adjustment for comorbidities, and studies with small sample sizes.
-In people who do not have COPD, ICS use appears to reduce the risk of admission to hospital or death and reduce the duration of symptoms.
-There are no conclusive data to support alteration of maintenance COPD pharmacological treatment either to reduce the risk of developing COVID-
+A systematic literature review identified no clinical studies in COPD patients concerning the relationship between ICS use and clinical outcomes with coronavirus infections including COVID-19, SARS and Middle East Respiratory Syndrome (MERS).(1525) A more recent study has shown ICS use in COPD was not protective and raised the possibility that it increased the risk of developing COVID-19(1526) but the results are likely to be confounded by the indication for ICS.(1527) A systematic review of more recent studies found no evidence that ICS use was associated with worse outcomes;(1445) however the conclusions were again limited by similar confounding, lack of reporting of and adjustment for comorbidities, and studies with small sample sizes.
+In people who do not have COPD, ICS use appears to reduce the risk of admission to hospital or death and reduce the duration of symptoms.(1528) There are no conclusive data to support alteration of maintenance COPD pharmacological treatment either to reduce the risk of developing COVID-